wchristian/perl5_wiki/Perl7-FAQ.md

 ### What's Perl 7?

-Perl 7 is Perl v5.n (n = current version at that time) with saner, more modern defaults.
-It's a transitional major version before we get to language-breaking changes.
+Perl 7 was proposed to be Perl v5.n (n = current version at that time) with saner, more modern defaults.
+A transitional major version before we get to language-breaking changes.
 We thought that would be right after v5.32, but some time has passed, and p5p announced that they'd release v5.34 in May 2021.
+As well, significant resistance to the proposal was mounted requiring more discussion.
+At this point nobody knows what changes Perl 7 will actually contain.

 There's a [Perl 7 proposal](https://github.com/Perl/perl5/wiki/The-Proposal-for-Perl-7) in the wiki for the [perl5 repo](https://github.com/Perl/perl5/).